Kangie/sddm-sugar-candy/README.md

 **`ForceHideSystemButtons="false"`**
 *Completely disable and hide any power buttons on the greeter.*

+**`AllowEmptyPassword="false"`**
+*Enable login for users without a password.
+This is discouraged.
+Makes the login button always enabled.*

+**`AllowBadUsernames="false"`**
+*Do not change this!
+Uppercase letters are generally not allowed in usernames.
+This option is only for systems that differ from this standard!
+Also shows username as is instead of capitalized.*

 **`Locale=""`**
 *The time and date locale should usually be set in your system settings.
 Only hard set this if something is not working by default or you want a seperate locale setting in your login screen.*